lexermal/MediumNewsBot/README.md

 ## Known Issues
 * If right after the start an user adds a source, the articles will not be set.
 It's an timing issue.

+## Todo
+* Build the application.
+* Create docker container.
+* Start telegram bot on Ipax server.
+* seen proxy for knowing which article the user really reads.
+* Add /remove and /list